James Scully (GC): Pioneer Corps

 In January 1941, he volunteered for the British Army, and was assigned to 256 Company, Royal Pioneer Corps, which was deployed to Birkenhead, Merseyside.
 On the night of 13–14 March 1941, (Note: Some sources give the date as 8 March.
-This seems unlikely, because Birkenhead was bombed on the nights of 24-25 February and 12-13 and 13-14 March 1941 but not inbetween, nor during the daytime as is implied by a single date.
+This seems unlikely, because Birkenhead was bombed on the nights of 24–25 February and 12-13 and 13–14 March 1941 but not in between, nor during the daytime as is implied by a single date.
 The error may have arisen by confusion between the date of the action and that of the award (8 July).) that town was subjected to heavy bombing by the Luftwaffe (a part of what was to become known as the Liverpool Blitz).
 It was then he performed the deed which won him the George Cross, by sheer determination and physical strength protecting a couple trapped in a ruined house from collapsing masonry while rescue workers laboured for over seven hours to clear the rubble.
 All three survived.
-In May 1943, he was discharged on medical grounds as unfit for further service, in consequence of injuries received during his medal action.
+In May 1943, he was discharged on medical grounds as unfit for further service, in consequence of injuries received during his medal recipient action.